recent

 Uses of Prepositional Phrases

 Prepositional phrases are used to modify nouns and pronouns and to add descriptive information to sentences.
-They can also be used to create adverbial phrases that give more information about when, where, or how an action is performed.
+They can also be used to create adverbial phrases that provide more information about when, where, or how an action is performed.

 Common Prepositions and Their Uses